HanoverStatsLabs/resources/morsels/basicStatisticsDataset.md

-# Basic Statistics for Variables in a Dataset
+# Basic Statistics for Variables in Datasets

 - Most data in R come in the form of a *data frame*, which we will refer to as a *dataset*.
-- It is simply a rectangular arrangement of data, where each row corresponds to an individual or case that we study, and each column corresponds to one kind of measurement.
+- It is simply a rectangular arrangement of data, where each row corresponds to an individual or case that we study, and each column corresponds to a specific question about the cases.
-- We most typically call these columns *variables*.
+- In statistics, we typically call these columns *variables*.
-- Most of the standard functions provide a [formula](formulas.md) interface.
-Some examples:
+- Most of the basic functions provide a [formula](formulas.md) interface.
+You will need the [hanoverbase package](packagesAsToolboxes.md) in order to use this interface.
+- Some examples:

     ```r
     data(counties)